Near Zia Pueblo in Sandoval County, New Mexico — The American Mountains (Southwest)

 More about this marker.
 In July 2010, The marker cries out for replacement.

 Additional keywords.
 New Mexico reconquesta, rio grande pueblos, zia, pueblo

-Categories. • Native Americans • Notable Events • Settlements & Settlers •
+Topics.
+This marker is included in these topic lists: Native Americans • Notable Events • Settlements & Settlers

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 10, 2010.
 This page has been viewed 958 times since then and 12 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 10, 2010.
 6. submitted on August 2, 2011, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.